shiftsystems/shift-mon/docs/Variables.md

 smtp_require_tls: weather or not to validate the certificate of the SMTP server
 alertmanager:
   domain: optional domain to use if you want to expose alertmanager this should not be needed in most cases since most of alertmanager's features are exposed via the Grafana datasource that is configured by default.
-  cert_path:  absolute path to SSL certificate for Victorialogs should be pem encoded this is optional.
+  cert_path:  absolute path to TLS certificate for Victorialogs should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt
-  key_path:  absolute path to SSL key for Victorialogs should be pem encoded this is optional.
+  key_path:  absolute path to TLS key for Victorialogs should be pem encoded this is optional.
 By default, shiftmon tries to get certs via letsencrypt
 shiftmon_alertmanager_url: string to that alertmanager will point at to show alerts

 ### vmanomaly